scikit-hep/particle/README.rst

     <Particle: name="K*(1680)0", pdgid=30313, mass=1718 ± 18 MeV>
     <Particle: name="K*(1410)0", pdgid=100313, mass=1421 ± 9 MeV>

-If you only select one particle, either by a search or by giving the PDGID number, you can see more information about the particle:
+If you only select one particle, either by a search or by giving the PDG ID number, you can see more information about the particle:

 .. code-block:: bash